The-LukeZ/twitter-x-discord-forwarder/README.md

 ## Setup

+### Prerequisites

+- Have nodejs and pnpm installed (v20+ recommended)
+- Have a Cloudflare account
+- Have a Twitter Developer account with access to the Twitter API v2 and a Bearer Token
+- Have a webhook, created by a bot in your Discord server (I recommend checking out [Discohook Utils](https://canary.discord.com/oauth2/authorize?client_id=792842038332358656&permissions=275684617280&scope=bot+applications.commands) to create a webhook and view the webhook credentials)

+## Steps

 1. Clone the repository
 2. Install dependencies with `pnpm install`.
    Note: You need to have `pnpm` installed.
 If you don't have it, you can install it via npm with `npm install -g pnpm`.